worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 ```

-Now with our endpoint set up we probably need to start mapping out all the information we will be needing on each page.
-This can be done in any manner, include a hand-drawn node, however I like to just do this in markdown as follows:
+Now with our endpoint set up we probably need to start mapping out all the information required throughout our website.
+This can be done in any manner, include a hand-drawn notes or flow charts.
+If you're feeling adventurous you might even try something like [Sketch Systems](https://sketch.systems).
+However, more often than note I find that a simple Markdown file is sufficient.
+Remember that the value of this exercise is that we're trying to anticipate problems before they arise as cheaply and soon as possible - so don't over think it!

+I wrote out the following basic outline, which will be used as reference when requesting data from the endpoint:

 ```markdown
 # GraphQL FM Website